 Another common myth is thinking you can manage your inventory after your business launches.

-Your team launches their small business, gets really excited … and then decides to prepare an inventory management system.
+Your team launches their small business, gets excited … and then decides to prepare an inventory management system.

 For many e-commerce newbies, inventory management isn’t a priority.
 They want to get the ball rolling with their business before they even think about something like managing inventory.